dejimarquis/azure-docs/articles/digital-twins/how-to-integrate-azure-signalr.md

 1. Publish your functions to Azure using the steps similar to that of the [connect an end to end solution](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-end-to-end#publish-the-app)

-1. Finally, add your Azure Signal connection string to the function's appsetting
+1. Finally, add your Azure Signal connection string to the function's appsettings

     ```bash
     az functionapp config appsettings set -g <your-resource-group> -n <your-App-Service-(function-app)-name> --settings "AzureSignalRConnectionString=<your-Azure-SignalR-ConnectionString>"